MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step1-configuring-priv-domain.md

 title: Step 1 Configuring the Priv domain
 description: Prepare the CORP domain with existing or new identities to be managed by Privileged Identity Manager using scripts
 keywords:
-author: barclayn
+author: billmath
-ms.author: barclayn
+ms.author: billmath
-manager: MBaldwin
+manager: mtillman
 ms.date: 08/18/2017
 ms.topic: article
 ms.prod: microsoft-identity-manager
-ms.technology: active-directory-domain-services

 ms.assetid: 4b524ae7-6610-40a0-8127-de5a08988a8a

 # optional metadata